 Early in her career, she gained valuable insight into the world of public art and museums as an assistant mural painter for Sol LeWitt at the Art Gallery of Ontario.
 A graduate of The Ontario College of Art and Design, she furthered her education at the Nova Scotia College of Art and Design where she was awarded a Masters of Fine Arts with honours.
 She then went on to pursue her Post-graduate studies in Florence, Italy at SACI.
 In Italy, Alicia studied under restorers from the Opificio delle Pietre Dure – one of the most renowned laboratories in Europe.
 Her thesis specialized in developing new strategies to assist in the preservation of Cultural Heritage in war-torn countries.
 She was recruited directly from this program to a position in the studio of Florentine restorer Dr. Roberta Lapucci, who specializes in the methods and materials of Caravaggio.
-Later, Alicia worked with a team of archaeological restorers to preserve the Picenian Belmonte tombs at the Centro di Restauro della Soprintendenza Archeologica della Toscana.
+Later, Alicia gained experience under archaeological conservator Nora Marsoi preserving the Picenian Belmonte tombs at the Centro di Restauro della Soprintendenza Archeologica della Toscana.

-Upon returning from Italy to her hometown of Toronto, Alicia launched Toronto Art Restoration Inc. She now manages some of the most highly experienced art conservators and handlers in the country.
+Upon returning from Italy to her hometown of Toronto, Alicia went on to work for FPDR Ltd., directed by master artisan Carlos Nunes, restoring several churches throughout Ontario, as well as for Liberty Arts Restoration Inc. in New York.
+Simotaniosly she launched Toronto Art Restoration Inc. She now manages some of the most highly experienced art conservators, handlers, and framers in the country in her studio in Toronto’s Junction.
 She and her company were featured in Toronto Life Magazine’s “Best Of” professionals article.
 Her conservation studies investigating the transformation of sacred buildings for utilitarian use in post WW2 Eastern Europe was published in her book The Lost Synagogues of Poland.
 She has also dedicated her time to doing workshops on Canada First Nations Reserves.
 She has hands-on experience restoring hundreds of works of art throughout her career and is a determined advocate for the preservation of cultural heritage in Canada.

 Sjoukje van der Laan holds both a Master degree and a Professional Doctorate in Modern & Contemporary Art Conservation from the University of Amsterdam (Netherlands).
 In addition, Sjoukje holds a Bachelor’s Degree in Art History from The University of Groningen (Netherlands).
 Her specialization demands of her a strong familiarity with a multitude of art forms: 2-D and 3-D objects of plastics, textiles, wood, metals, plaster, wax, common and uncommon paints and much more.
 Furthermore, she has experience in the conservation of outdoor public works of art, time-based media art, and kinetic art.